GoDzM4TT3O/dotfiles/README.md

 ```bash
 cd ~; git clone https://github.com/GoDzM4TT3O/dotfiles && cd dotfiles && cp -r .{config,vim*,z*,x*,X*,alias*,p10k.zsh,local} ~ && cp -r {wallpaper*,archlogo.txt,italiarch.png} ~
 ```

-### Modifying configurations
-Currently, I use polybar instead of i3status, but the information below is still relevant.
-The configuration file is located in `.config/polybar/config`.
-Customize it however you want, enable/disable any module you want ;)

-NOTE: on some laptops, you should modify the battery name.
-For example, instead of being called "BAT1", the battery on my Thinkpad T440p is called "BAT0".
-You can find the available batteries under "/sys/class/power_supply/BAT?".
-If you have more than one battery (such as Thinkpads with an internal and external battery), try to duplicate the battery indicator, giving it another name (such as "modules/battery-int" or "modules/battery-ext").
-You also need to modify the wireless interface and the wired interface names, found in the same configuration file, under their appropriate module categories (modules/wlan and modules/eth).
-The info below can help you.

-If you want to use i3status, you should modify `~/.config/i3status/config`, because it contains network interfaces that might be different from yours.
-Change `wlan0` and `enp3s0` with your network interfaces.
-You can find yours by running the command `ip link | grep -oE "^[2-9]: [e-w]......"`, then you will likely have two results.
-My results are "2: enp3s0" and "3: wlan0".
-You need to copy the interface names (after the number and the colon) respectively over the existing interfaces.
-For example, if your results are "2: eth0" and "3: wlp4s0", replace "enp3s0" with "eth0", and "wlan0" with "wlp4s0".

-Make sure to replace the network interfaces and the battery (my battery is BAT1 but for you it could be BAT0).